Rope Cutting Death

 As for rope diameter, well I’d jug on a skinny rope the same as a thick rope, as either will cut through or get very damage (the sheath will break first, giving you a ‘heads up’ as you slide down the core) if you don’t treat it with respect, but on most aid routes you’ll be on a good single (10mm+) so you’re set (saying that Russian climbers tent to attach a static inline with their lead line and jug on that to clean, but then you can’t haul until the ropes been climbed).

 Rope protectors are only of use for fixed ropes and can be a bit hassle if you’re going up and down them, and often end up out of position anyway.
 Remember though that weight at the very end of a rope will have a much bigger bounce than a weight one metre from the top.
 This means if the rope is going over a sharp edge at the belay there will be very little rubbing compared to the same edge twenty metres down.

 When you’re jugging also don’t forget that most times the rope is running through multiple anchors (the leader’s pro), which means the stretch is taken out of the rope, each piece taking a percentage of the strain.
 This means even on very sharp terrain the leader will have reduced the chances of rope damage to a minimum (if all their gear rips as you jumar then that’s another matter!).

 Perhaps the most important thing to remember though is that the rope ‘could’ snap if you don’t respect it, so even though you should have the skills to avoid it, never fully dismiss that image of Harlin falling.

-Oh - and best knot to tie of a rope that’s going to be weighted by jumars is the Alpine Butterly!
+Oh - and the best knot to tie off a rope that’s going to be weighted by jumars is the Alpine Butterly!